Tewkesbury mustard: Mustard balls

 Originally the mustard was prepared by grinding the mustard seeds into mustard flour, combining this with finely-grated horseradish (and sometimes herbs and spices), then forming the mixture into balls which were then dried to aid preservation.
 The mustard balls would then be transported and sold in this form.

-To use the balls they would be broken apart then mixed with a liquid such as water, vinegar, wine, ale, beer, cider or fruit juice to soften them and mixed to a thick, creamy consistency.
-Often a sweetener such as honey would be added.
+To use the balls, they would be broken apart then mixed with a liquid such as water, vinegar, wine, ale, beer, cider or fruit juice to soften them and mixed to a thick, creamy consistency.
+Often a sweetener, such as honey, would be added.

 The resulting mixture would then be used as a condiment just as mustard is used today, or as a cure for ailments.

 Today

-At the time of the Tewkesbury Festival in 1971 (a major programme of events commemorating the 850th anniversary of the consecration of the Abbey and the 500th anniversary of the Battle of Tewkesbury), the mustard was recreated on a commercial basis from the original recipe, though it is not made in Tewkesbury.
+At the time of the Tewkesbury Festival in 1971 (a major programme of events commemorating the 850th anniversary of the consecration of the Abbey and the 500th anniversary of the Battle of Tewkesbury), the mustard was recreated on a commercial basis from the original recipe,.
 Handmade mustard using local ingredients can still be purchased in Tewkesbury.
 The mustard can still be bought in ball format and even covered in gold leaf.

-Readily found in Tewkesbury's shops and the local mustard company 'The Tewkesbury Mustard Company' online.
+A local manufacturer, the Tewkesbury Mustard Company, sells mustard balls online.